grampae/medusa-mqtt/README.md

 # Medusa-mqtt

-Medusa-mqtt is a MQTT enabled fork of the Medusa agent, a cross-platform agent compatible with both Python 3.8.
+Medusa-mqtt is a MQTT enabled fork of the Medusa agent, a cross-platform agent compatible with Python 3.8.

 ## Installation
 To install Medusa-mqtt, you'll need Mythic v3 installed on a remote computer.
 You can find installation instructions for Mythic at the [Mythic project page](https://github.com/its-a-feature/Mythic/).